Sheikh Mujibur Rahman: One-party state

 Mujib's political philosophy dramatically changed in 1975.
 Elections were approaching in 1977 after the end of his five-year term.
 Mujib sensed growing dissatisfaction with his regime.
 He changed the constitution, declared himself president, and established a one party state.
-Ahrar Ahmed, commenting in The Daily Star, noted that "Drastic changes were introduced through the adoption of the 4th amendment on Jan[uary] 25, 1975, which radically shifted the initial focus of the constitution and turned it into a single-party, presidential system, which curtailed the powers of the parliament and the judiciary, as well as the space for free speech or public assembly".
+Ahrar Ahmed, commenting in The Daily Star, noted that "Drastic changes were introduced through the adoption of the 4th amendment on January 25, 1975, which radically shifted the initial focus of the constitution and turned it into a single-party, presidential system, which curtailed the powers of the parliament and the judiciary, as well as the space for free speech or public assembly".
 Censorship was imposed in the press.
 Civil society groups like the Committee for Civil Liberties and Legal Aid were suppressed.
 The Bangladesh Krishak Sramik Awami League (BAKSAL), meaning the "Bangladesh Farmers Workers Peoples League", became the only legal political party.
 Bureaucrats and military officers were ordered to join the single party.
 These actions profoundly impacted Mujib's legacy.
 Many Bangladeshis opposed to the Awami League cite his creation of BAKSAL as the ultimate hypocrisy.
 The one party state lasted for 7 months till Mujib's assassination on 15 August 1975.